flowdev/present-go-job/PITCHME.md

 ---

-## Topics:
+## Authentication & authorization

----
+- differences between authentication and authorization |

-### Authentication, authorization, user management (5 minutes)
+- sessions |

-- differences between authentication/authentication
+  - cookie (usually provided by middleware or framework) |
-- sessions (cookie, jwt, other?)
+  - JWT: choose 1 good cipher |
-- authorization strategy (role based)
+  - JWT can be used with or without server side session |
-- security (should be at least mentioned)
+- authorization strategy: role based |
-- trade-offs, pain points, past experiences
+- security is important here |

 ---